Nadib-Rana/C-Language/README.md

 # C-Language
-C is the mother of all programming language.
+C is the mother of all programming languages.